mindscan-de/BrightFlux/README.md

   * ROWCALLBACK -> do operation for each row matching the WHERE-CLAUSE
   * SELECT
 * A limited GUI is implemented
-* Export the dataframe as a CSV file
+* Export the data frame as a CSV file
 * Support for the original row index (in a derived frame)
   * "select *" will copy the original index
 * Annotate log messages
-  * annotate line of a dataframe or one of its child dataframes
+  * annotate line of a data frame or one of its child data frames
-  * annotations are global over different (related) dataframes
+  * annotations are global over different (related) data frames
   * create a simple report from the annotations
   * use report snippets for annotations
   * save current annotations to annotation file - this feature is just temporary
   * load current annotations from annotation file - this feature is just temporary
 * Highlight log messages
-  * colorize line of a dataframe or one of its child/parent dataframes
+  * colorize line of a data frame or one of its child/parent data frames
-  * save highlight file - this feature is just temporary and will be embedded into the loganalysis project file
+  * save highlight file - this feature is just temporary and will be embedded into the log analysis project file
-  * load highlight file - this feature is just temporary and will be embedded into the loganalysis project file
+  * load highlight file - this feature is just temporary and will be embedded into the log analysis project file
-  * colorization of a line of a dataframe via DFQL
+  * colorization of a line of a data frame via DFQL
-* Show dataframe hierarchy for the current selected dataframe
+* Show data frame hierarchy for the current selected data frame
 * Provide favorite recipes directly into context menu
 * Copy current selected row to clipboard
+* Annotate video Objects
+  * "open a video" and annotate each second of a video using a slider to navigate in video time

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use right now.
 Making things easy to use, comes at a cost, some parts must be reimplemented once or twice before they become good enough.
-I decided to skip these re-writes and re-implementations until becomming absolutely neccessary.
+I decided to skip these re-writes and re-implementations until becoming absolutely necessary.
 And also, sometimes, if you give it some more time, you will come up with a better idea or even a better solution.
 Therefore giving it some time to mature, saves a lot of effort in the long run.

 This whole thing is going through a permanent dogfooding phase.